lee-zhg/watson-chatbot-simple/README.md

 1. You should have a chatbot similar to the one when you tested in the sample application.
 Communicate with the chatbot and place orders.
 It works the same.

-## Access the Chatbot from Existing Web Site
+### Step 3 - Access the Chatbot from Existing Web Site

 Add your assistant to your company website as a web chat widget that can help your customers with common questions and tasks, and can transfer customers to human agents.